jontapia/logistics-data-integrity/README.md

 ## Technical Process

 **Data Auditing & Duplicate Removal**
-- Used **Remove Duplicates** (Data tab) to identify and eliminate the exact duplicate record for Shipment ID SH-1004, reducing the dataset from 15 to 14 unique records
+- Used **Remove Duplicates** (Data tab) to identify and get rid of the exact duplicate record for Shipment ID SH-1004, reducing the dataset from 15 to 14 unique records

 **Date Standardization**
-- Applied **Power Query (Get & Transform)** to detect and normalize all three non-standard date formats into a consistent `YYYY-MM-DD` ISO 8601 format
+- Applied **Power Query (Get & Transform)** to detect and normalize all three non-standard date formats into a consistent `YYYY-MM-DD` ISO 8601 format to ensure constisency throughout the table
 - Used the **Format Cells** dialog to enforce a uniform `Date` data type across the entire Ship_Date column

 **Text Casing Standardization**